 And there you have it-homemade lardons with fantastic flavor and texture.

-Using these in salads, pastas, or as a topping can elevate any dish.
+Using these in salads, pastas, or as a topping can improve any dish.

 Nothing beats that warmth and richness they bring to the table.